mcellteam/mcell/libmcell/documentation/generated/subsystem.rst

   | Experimental, see addintinal explanation in 'fwd' rate.
   | Then set to true, this is a special type of surface-surface reaction that
   | allows for two surface molecules to react when they are on different geometrical objects.
-  | This support is limited for now, the reaction rule must be in the form of A + B -> C + D
+  | Note\: This support is limited for now, the reaction rule must be in the form of A + B -> C + D
-  | where all reactants and products must be surface molecules and
-  | their orientation must be 'any' (default).
+  | where all reactants and products must be surface molecules and their orientation must be 'any' (default).

 Methods: